ken-code-wq/Card.io/README.md

 	  and a full API reference.

-* Fork this repo and create your own branch of this code base (all codes should be done on your own branch and never on the forked repo)
+* Fork this repo and create your own branch of this code base (all code should be done on your own branch and never on the forked repo)

 * Create a new branch off of the new repo you created from the fork.